ibm-bluemix-mobile-services/bms-samples-android-bluelist/README.md

 ####Google authentication

+A valid Android OAuth 2.0 Client ID needs to be configured in the MCA Dashboard.
+From MCA Dashboard select Google and enter your Android Client ID.

 [Learn more about using Google as an identity provider](https://www.ng.bluemix.net/docs/services/mobileaccess/security/google/t_google_config.html)

 **Note:** If you switch from Facebbok auth to Google auth, make sure the ```facebook_app_id``` value is empty or else the wrong Response Listener will react.